akoltun/form_obj/README.md

 In oppose to this `FormObj::Form` `update_attributes` method ignores elements that are absent in the hash but marks for destruction those elements that has `_destroy: true` key in the hash.
+New elements with `_destroy: true` are not created at all.

 ```ruby
 class Team < FormObj::Form